lehner-lab/MoCHI/docs/INSTALLATION.md

 ## Demo MoCHI

-Run the demo to ensure that you have a working installation (expected run time <10min):
+Run the demo to ensure that you have a working MoCHI installation (expected run time <10min):
    ```
    $ demo_mochi.py
    ```